Personal Injury

 Medical Expenses

-Medical costs make up a significant portion of personal injury claims.
+Medical costs can make up a significant portion of a personal injury claim.
 These expenses include:

-Your medical costs often serve as the foundation for your injury claim.
+While in some cases, we may choose not to utilize your past medical expenses at trial, in others your medical costs may serve as the foundation for your injury claim.
 Keeping accurate records will help ensure you recover the full amount you are owed.

 Lost Wages & Loss of Earning Capacity

 If your injury has affected your ability to work, you may be entitled to compensation for lost income.
-This includes: wages lost due to time off work, future earnings lost if you can’t return to your previous job, and loss of business opportunities for self-employed individuals.
+This includes: wages lost due to time off work, future earnings lost if you can’t return to your previous job or your employability has been impaired, and loss of business opportunities for self-employed individuals.

 Your ability to earn a living is a critical part of your claim, especially if the injury impacts your long-term employment.
 A vocational expert may be needed to assess future income loss.